KnapsackPro/knapsack/README.md

 For the first time run all specs at once with enabled report generator.
 Set up your build command:

+    # Step for RSpec
     KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec

+    # Step for Cucumber
+    KNAPSACK_GENERATE_REPORT=true bundle exec cucumber features

-After tests pass your should copy knapsack json report which is rendered at the end of rspec results.
-Save it into your repository as `knapsack_report.json` file and commit.
+After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber results.
+Save it into your repository as `knapsack_rspec_report.json` or `knapsack_cucumber_report.json` file and commit.

 #### Step 2

 Knapsack supports semaphoreapp ENVs `SEMAPHORE_THREAD_COUNT` and `SEMAPHORE_CURRENT_THREAD`.
-The only thing you need to do is set up knapsack rspec command for as many threads as you need.
+The only thing you need to do is set up knapsack rspec/cucumber command for as many threads as you need.
 Here is an example:

-    # thread 1
+    # Thread 1
+    ## Step for RSpec
     bundle exec rake knapsack:rspec
+    ## Step for Cucumber
+    bundle exec rake knapsack:cucumber

-    # thread 2
+    # Thread 2
+    ## Step for RSpec
     bundle exec rake knapsack:rspec
+    ## Step for Cucumber
+    bundle exec rake knapsack:cucumber

 Tests will be split across threads.